5 furnace room safety tips

 In our 50 years keeping families comfortable, we’ve learned a thing or two, especially when it comes to taking care of and maintaining furnaces.
 This month, we share tips in 5 key areas to help keep your furnace room in tip top shape.

-1. Ventilate and make space
+1. Ventilate and Make Space

 • Furnaces and hot water heaters are powered by electricity or fuels like oil, propane or natural gas, so it’s important that there’s enough space for proper ventilation – as well as maintenance or emergency repair work.